akave-ai/akavelink/README.md

 # Akave Link API

 A containerized API service for interacting with Akave's decentralized storage network.
+Full usage instructions can be found in our docs: [JS/Docker example code](https://docs.akave.ai/js-docker-example-code)

 ## Quick Start